mohamed-taman/tracking-user-activities/README.md

     ![Kafka Cluster](doc/Kafka-Cluster.png)
   * Then click '**Go to cluster view**' and explore your cluster.
 * Use the following docker-compose command `docker compose down` to shut down the cluster.
-* To create a topic with 2 partitions and 2 replicas, go to kafka-manager [http://localhost:9000/](http://localhost:9000/) again and do the following steps:
+* To create a topic with two partitions and two replicas, go to kafka-manager [http://localhost:9000/](http://localhost:9000/) again and do the following steps:

   * Click on view active cluster with name **ananas-tua-cluster**
   * From the upper menu, click on `topic` -> `create` with the following parameters: